 their scholarship on Zweig.

-notice these features and their function in the poetry of William Carlos Williams.
+features and their function in the poetry of William Carlos Williams.

 In June 2013, Gerber organized and led a three-day seminar at the West Chester University

 Poetry Conference on “Understanding the Expressive Purposes of Rhythm: Meters, Measures,

 Free Verse.”
 She also gave a workshop-presentation on her project, “A Poet’s Field

 During summer 2014, Professor Emily VanDette made two research trips to consult archival

 materials for a new project that examines the legacy of 19th century U.S. women writers

 in literary history.
 Dr. VanDette spent time reading correspondence and other papers

 by and about Margaret Fuller, Catharine Maria Sedgwick, Lydia Maria Child, Grace Greenwood

 and Fred Lewis Pattee.
 With her research she gave a presentation at Penn State in